Kim Taylor Wins Final Club Tournament of 2025

 Birthday Party

-On Saturday 22nd of March the club was hired for the afternoon to help celebrate a birthday.
+The club was hired for the afternoon to help celebrate a birthday.

 Two half lawns were set up: 2.1 and 2.2 and a full size lawn on lawn 3.
 The party were the first to use our new lawns which were marked out on Wednesday 12th.
 (Club members are still using the winter lawn until Saturday 29th.)